 To know more about the taxation aspect, read Taxation of Gold in India.

 There is no one right answer here, to be honest.
-But in general, having some exposure to gold (ranging from 5-15%) in long term portfolio is advisable.
+But in general, having some exposure to gold (ranging from 5-15%) in the long-term portfolio is advisable.

 It’s worth mentioning that gold is more of a diversifier in your portfolio and a kind of hedge.
 It generally shouldn’t be the core of the portfolio unless you know what you are getting into.
 Remember, gold returns are very lumpy.
 They don’t move much for years and then suddenly shoot up.
 So, increase the exposure when returns have been bad for some time and accumulate.
 And when it shoots up and you have ridden the wave a bit, it’s best to reduce exposure.
 I know all this sounds like timing but that is how it is.